kotlin-orm/ktorm-migration/README.md

 ## Known issues

-- We need a lot of testing
+- We need a lot more testing
 - Transformed fields are unsupported in automatic migration generation, due to being not being reproducible in source.
 - No specific database `Dialect` implements `SqlSchemaFormatter` yet
   - Specific implementations are gonna be annoying.
 This repo will need a module for every supported one.